cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-Add a new file to the directory.
-You can use the following :
+Now add a new file to the directory.
+You can use the following:

 ```bash
 echo sometext > newfile.txt